TexBlock/TiC-Wiki/Texture-Generators-(Modders).md

 Texture generators are a feature in Tinkers' Construct for mass-producing textures from a given set of base textures.
 While they may not end up as high quality as artist made textures, they are much easier for modders and artists alike.

-They are two ways to run the texture generators.
-The first is as part of datagen, which can be set up similar to data generators for tags or recipes.
+They are two ways to run the texture generators:
+* Datagen: can be set up similar to data generators for tags or recipes.
 This method is ideal for modders to use.
-The second method is using the command, which is designed for use in datapacks and resource packs.
+* Command: designed for use in datapacks and resource packs.
 This page will cover the generator setup for modders, if you are a datapack/resource pack maker, see [[Texture Generators (Data Packs)]].

 ## Material Part Texture Generator